-This is done primarily under the aspects of new manufacturing technologies, such as generative manufacturing or modern joining processes, as well as with regard to sustainability in the product cycle, e.g. recycling-friendly material design or the use of safe raw materials.
+Within the network, OHM-CMP is recognized as a specialist in new manufacturing technologies, such as additive manufacturing or advanced joining techniques, as well as sustainability in the product lifecycle, including environmentally friendly material design and the use of safe raw materials.